Illinois bill to legalize recreational marijuana wins legislative approval

-CHICAGO (Reuters) - Illinois would become the 11th U.S. state to legalize the recreational use of marijuana for adults under a bill that won final passage in the state legislature on Friday.
+CHICAGO (Reuters) - Illinois will become the 11th U.S. state to legalize the recreational use of marijuana for adults under a bill that won final passage in the state legislature on Friday.

 The Democratic-controlled House of Representatives passed the measure in a 66-47 vote, following Senate approval on Wednesday.

-The bill will head to Democratic Governor J.B.
-Pritzker who supports the measure, which could eventually generate as much as $500 million in new annual revenue for the financially troubled state.
+Democratic Governor J.B.
+Pritzker said he will sign the bill, which allows for previous convictions dealing with amounts of marijuana under 30 grams to be erased, and which could eventually generate as much as $500 million in new annual revenue for the financially troubled state.

+“In the interest of equity and criminal justice reform, I look forward to signing this monumental legislation,” Pritzker said in a statement.

-Illinois would be the second state to legalize small amounts of marijuana for adult use solely through the legislative process, following Vermont, which did so in 2018.
+Illinois will be the second state to legalize small amounts of marijuana for adult use solely through the legislative process, following Vermont, which did so in 2018.
 Since 2012, voters in nine states and Washington, D.C. approved legalization measures, according to the National Conference of State Legislatures.

 “It is time to hit the reset button on the war on drugs,” said Democratic State Representative Kelly Cassidy, the bill’s House sponsor, adding that the measure, which would take effect Jan.
 1, would set the “gold standard” for a regulated market.